LukasYan30/lukasyan30.github.io/_pages/about.md

 My current research focuses on **LLM-driven Multimodal Agents** and **Efficient Low-Level Vision**.

 # 🔥 News
+- *2025.11*: &nbsp;🎉🎉 One paper is accepted to IEEE Transactions on Artificial Intelligence.
 - *2025.11*: &nbsp;🎉🎉 I am honored to receive the Xiaomi Special Scholarship and UESTC First-Class Academic Scholarship.
 - *2025.07*: &nbsp;🎉🎉 Two papers are accepted to Expert Systems With Applications, Measurement.
 - *2025.06*: &nbsp;🎉🎉 One paper is accepted to ICCV 2025.